 - Lyrical Shoehorn: The bridge of "What Makes You Beautiful" consists entirely of "na na na's".

 - The Movie: This Is Us was released August 2013.

 - Mr. Fanservice: All of them to an extent, though some more than others.
-Liam especially has been turning this up to eleven in his solo career.
+Harry especially has been turning this up to eleven in his solo career.

 - Ode to Youth: "Live While We're Young".